It is the little things that count so much…

 …choosing bamboo which is dependable, bamboo which is likely to last for years.
 High quality bamboo is dense, and straight from end to end.
 When it hits, the “whip” is tolerated well.

 Take this high quality bamboo, knowing that all the arrows in the group should be measured accurately so that the balance point can be predictable, and the arrows fit your bow and your draw length as they should.

 Accurately placing the cock feather and nock can be a bit strange at first.
 If you order your shafts from me, I’ll do this for you.
-Click on the link to see what tends to be involved.
+Better still learn to make your own highly predictable arrows.

 Once you match static spines across an entire set, you will know how to align the nock and glue it on.
 Once the nock is glued on, the arrow can be placed into the fletching jig and the cock feather can then be glued to align with the nock.

-By placing the head on straight, and spinning the shafts in a broadhead aligner, we can check for straightness of the shaft, point, and nock.
+By placing the head on straight, and spinning the shafts in a broadhead aligner or spin tester we can check for straightness of the shaft, point, and nock.
 You can get everything lined up straight and true.

 The learning points

 If your nocks aren’t put on straight, and they aren’t lined up with the proper spot on each arrow, this will affect how closely those arrows will group.

 Getting a proper arrow measurement is very important because arrow length and arrow balance point are two sides of the same coin.
 They come together.
 BOTH of these measurements go a VERY long way to adjusting dynamic spines of arrows to group as a set.